About the Program

 In recent years there has been a significant focus on healthcare costs, policies, benefits, and comparative effectiveness in relation to improving patient outcomes.
-The new US healthcare reform bill resulted in an additional 32 million Americans joining the healthcare system in 2014.
+The new US healthcare reform bill resulted in an additional 32 million Americans joining the healthcare system.
 As a result, there is an increasing need for highly trained professionals who can provide expert analysis and research in health economics, including patient reported outcomes, economic modeling methodologies, and epidemiology.
 This need extends across the pharmaceutical industry, among healthcare providers, private payers, and within government agencies.

 Research and training in these areas is very limited, with few comprehensive programs throughout the US.
 Rutgers University, with its premiere health economics research and close geographical proximity to the pharmaceutical and health care industry, is uniquely situated to provide relevant academic programs and research capabilities in health economics and outcomes research.

 This new program responds to industry needs and increased demand for trained professionals to conduct research in health economics/outcomes, cost effectiveness, and health policy.
 Its interdisciplinary curriculum draws on considerable expertise at Rutgers University in economics, data analysis, biostatistics, health policy, and clinical research, and emphasizes the role of pharmaceuticals in the provision of health care.
 Graduates will have an integrated and comprehensive grounding in health outcomes research, epidemiology, health policy and practice in healthcare.

 The Program’s Foundation

-The cross-disciplinary graduate program builds on existing strengths of the School of Pharmacy and the School of Public Health, particularly in health economics, epidemiology and pharmacoepidemiology, biostatistics, collaborative health care, comparative effectiveness and U.S. health care policy.
-The program also benefits from resources across Rutgers, most notably the Center for Pharmacoepidemiology and the Institute for Health, Health Policy, and Aging Research, a university wide multidisciplinary research enterprise.
+This cross-disciplinary graduate program builds on existing strengths of the School of Pharmacy and the School of Public Health, particularly in health economics, epidemiology and pharmacoepidemiology, biostatistics, collaborative health care, comparative effectiveness and U.S. health care policy.
+The program also benefits from resources across Rutgers, most notably the Center for PharmacoEpidemiology and Treatment Science (PETS) and the Institute for Health, Health Policy, and Aging Research, a university wide multidisciplinary research enterprise.

 This program is intended primarily for those who are seeking a rigorous, multidisciplinary graduate program in Health Outcomes, Policy and Economics such as: